As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 - Now is a good time to sharpen and clean up lawn mower blades, shovels, hoes and other gardening tools so they’re ready to go next spring.

-- Bring indoors or protect any delicate plants that cannot take the weather.
+- Bring indoors or protect any delicate plants that cannot survive cold weather.

-- The same goes for uncovered pots that that can crack in freezing weather.
+- The same goes for uncovered pots, which can crack in freezing weather.

 If you have an underground watering system, this is not an option.
-Failing to do so will lead to water freezing in the pipes and costly repairs.
+Failing to do so will result in water freezing in the pipes and costly repairs.

 - Hire a pro to blow out the lines.
-If you have one, use an air compressor if you’re experienced.
+If you have one, use an air compressor to do it if you’re experienced.

 13. CHECK PORCH RAILING AND STEPS

-Snow and ice can be serious hazards for many, so be sure that hand-rails and steps are sturdy.
+Snow and ice can pose serious hazards for many, so be sure that handrails and steps are sturdy.

 - Inspect and repair loose railings or steps that are uneven.